annasimps979-jpg/www.lastodyssey.net/Exploration-Rules/Weather-and-Climate/Desert.md

 |7-9|Hot|
 |10|Sandstorm|

 In the dry air of a Desert region, [characters](../../Extras/Key-Terms#term-character) will lose far more moisture than normal.
-To represent this, the [players](../../Extras/Key-Terms#term-player) spend 1 additional unit of Supplies in total during the camping phase or they will all take 1 [injury](../../Combat-Rules/Death-and-Injury#term-injury) due to dehydration.
+To represent this, the [players](../../Extras/Key-Terms#term-player) must spend 1 additional unit of Supplies in total during the Camping Phase in order to avoid taking an [injury](../../Combat-Rules/Death-and-Injury#term-injury).